Reference documentation providing information on assets.

 custom caching is being implemented.

-In production marketplaces, the latest asset data can be cached and it may take up to 5 minutes before any changes are visible to all end users.
+In live marketplaces, the latest asset data can be cached and it may take up to 5 minutes before any changes are visible to all end users.